moodle/devdocs/general/development/tracker/labels.md

 Used to flag that an issue is a direct result of a [Moodle QA test](/general/development/process/testing/qa), conducted just before major releases.
 The bug should also be linked to the original MDLQA test, so that developers/integrators can reset the original MDLQA test (for re-testing) when the MDL issue is fixed.
 Once all the related MDLQA tests are passing the label can be deleted.

 - `mdlqa_conversion`<br/>
 Used to flag MDL issues that are converting MDLQA issues to behat features.
 The bug should also be linked to the MDLQA test being converted.
 Useful to know what's going and exclude some issues from manual QA.
-Once the MDL issue has been closed and the MDLQA has been moved to {tracker MDLQA-5249}, the label can be deleted.
+Once the MDL issue has been closed and the MDLQA has been moved to [MDLQA-5249](https://tracker.moodle.org/browse/MDLQA-5249), the label can be deleted.

 - [`unit_test_required`](https://tracker.moodle.org/issues/?jql=labels%20%3D%20unit_test_required)<br/>
 Used to flag issues that should have their own unit tests.